Why and how to implement a falling knife investment strategy in your portfolio

 Why did they do the research?

-In an earlier paper, the authors found that falling knife stocks (stocks that declined 60% in a 12-month period) on U.S. stock exchanges had higher returns than the S&P 500.
+In an earlier paper, the authors found that falling knife stocks (stocks that declined 60% in a 12-month period) on U.S. stock exchanges beat the S&P 500 index.

-In this paper, the authors used a larger back test period and included non-U.S. falling knife stocks in their investment universe.
+In this paper, the authors used a longer back test period and included non-U.S. falling knife stocks in their investment universe.

-They also wanted to explore if market capitalization and enterprise-value-to-sales ratio had any predictive power in identifying falling knife stocks early on.
+They also wanted to find out if market capitalization and the enterprise-value-to-sales ratio had any predictive power in identifying falling knife stocks early on.

 Time period tested